top of page

 ADHD Decision Paralysis: Why It Happens and How to Overcome It

 If you have ADHD, you may find yourself stuck when trying to make even simple choices.
-What should be a quick decision can turn into overthinking, avoidance, or feeling completely frozen.
-Decision paralysis in ADHD is a state where a person feels unable to make a choice or start a task due to overwhelm, competing options, and executive functioning challenges.
-It’s a common experience for people with ADHD, and it often leads to avoidance, overthinking, or feeling mentally “stu
+What should be a quick decision can turn into overthinking, avoidance, or feeling completely paralyzed.
+Decision paralysis in ADHD is a state where a person feels unable to make a choice or start a task due to overwhelm, competing options, and executive dysfunction.
+It's a common experience for people with ADHD, and it often leads to avoidance, overthinking, or feeling mentally "stuck."
+The

 ADHD and Money Management: Why Finances Feel So Hard and What Actually Helps

 Money can be a major source of stress for many adults with ADHD.
 Missed bills, impulse purchases, forgotten subscriptions, and difficulty sticking to a budget can create a frustrating cycle that leaves people feeling overwhelmed or ashamed.
-ADHD and money management difficulties refer to challenges with budgeting, tracking spending, and making financial decisions due to differences in executive functioning , impulse control, and planning.
-These challenges can make managing m
+These common adhd symptoms related to financial challenges can significantly impact daily life.
+ADHD and money management difficulties refer to challenges with budgeting, tracking spending, and making financial decisions due to differences

 Mar 164 min read